We found the 24 best Medicare Part D Plans in Georgia for 2023. Sign-up for 2024 Medicare Part D plan notification HERE.

-The Part D ICL (Initial Coverage Limit) for 2022 is $4.430.
-During the ICL phase, your Part D plan will cover the majority of your prescription costs.
-If your prescription costs exceed $4,430 you go into the coverage gap phase ("donut hole")
+For 2023, the Part D Initial Coverage Limit (ICL) is $4,660.
+Your Part D plan will pay the bulk of your prescription cost during the ICL phase.
+If your costs exceed $4,660, then you will be in the coverage gap phase (aka "doughnut hole")

-The Third Phase is a Coverage Gap
+Phase 3 is the Coverage Gap

-After your 2022 gross drug costs have reached $4,330, you will enter the Coverage Gap phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).